Josh Hoyer & Soul Colossal: Josh Hoyer and Soul Colossal (2014)

 The self-titled debut album was released on January 17, 2014.
 Tracks 1-3 produced by BZZZ at Studio F and Tracks 4-8 produced by Charlie Johnson at Fuse Studio in Lincoln, NE.

 Living by the Minute (2015)

 Released on January 13, 2015 on Silver Street Records.
 The record was produced by Hoyer, engineered by Ben Brodin, mastered by Doug Van Sloun at Focus Mastering and recorded at ARC Studios in Omaha, Nebraska.
 The song "The First One" was featured in the TV One movie "For The Love of Ruth."

 Running from Love (2016)

 Released on April 8, 2016 on Silver Street Records.
-The record was produced by Ken Coomer (Wilco/Uncle Tupelo) and recorded at Sound Emporium in Nashville, Tennessee.
+The record was produced by Ken Coomer (Wilco/Uncle Tupelo) and recorded at Sound Emporium Studios in Nashville, Tennessee.
 Glide magazine premiered the music video for the record's first single, "Parts of A Man", on February 8, 2016.
 The Vinyl District premiered a music video for "Natural" on June 9, 2016.
 The video features a remixed version of the studio cut, and was produced by James Fleege.